Cyprus-Kotlin-User-Group/.github/profile/README.md

 We aim to provide a welcoming environment for attendees of any background and experience, and we expect all participants to follow the [KUG-recommended Code of Conduct](https://github.com/jetbrains#code-of-conduct).

 ### Support Cyprus KUG
-If you or your company wants to support Cyprus KUG in any fashion (provide a space, sponsor drinks, snacks, swag), please [fill in an issue here](https://github.com/Cyprus-Kotlin-User-Group/Cyprus-KUG/issues/new?assignees=oldtuna&labels=&template=support-proposal.md&title=).
+If you or your company wants to support Cyprus KUG in any fashion (provide a space, sponsor drinks, snacks or swag), please [fill in an issue here](https://github.com/Cyprus-Kotlin-User-Group/Cyprus-KUG/issues/new?assignees=oldtuna&labels=&template=support-proposal.md&title=).
 Patrons and sponsors will be featured on this page.

-Cyprus KUG is supported by: JetBrains, inDrive, Exness
+Cyprus KUG is supported by: JetBrains, inDrive, Exness.